Clevesol/dxc/README.md

 # Other Assumptions #
-input file can contains multiple sentences seperated with new line ("\n")
+input file can contain multiple sentences seperated with new line ("\n")